gao-yifan/gao-yifan.github.io/index.md

 ## Works

+- On the non-existence of several random fractals of zero dimension derived from Brownian motion (with X. Li, R. Liu and W. Qian). *In preparation.*
 - Convergence in natural parametrization of random walk frontier (with X. Li, R. Liu, X. Liu and D. Shiraishi). [arXiv](https://arxiv.org/abs/2504.13743), 33 pages, 4 figures.
 - Up-to-constants estimates of four-arm events for simple conformal loop ensemble (with P. Nolin and W. Qian). [arXiv](https://arxiv.org/abs/2504.06202), 36 pages, 12 figures.
 - Uniqueness of generalized conformal restriction measures and Malliavin-Kontsevich-Suhov measures for c∈(0,1] (with G. Cai). [arXiv](https://arxiv.org/abs/2502.05890), 20 pages.